 - Heath was devious.
 He constantly looked for ways to get out of work – and into trouble.
 Surfing undesirable websites during class time tempted him greatly.
 Ms. Sneed liked to say, “Heath would rather lie than tell the truth any day.”
 He was a handful.

-Use Proactive and Reactive Strategies for Your Difficult Students
+Use Proactive and Reactive Strategies

 Before school began for the year, Ms. Sneed talked to each child’s previous teacher.
 However, she knew that each teacher was different.
 What worked for them may not work for her.
 Therefore, she would try their strategies and also try her own.